-- The same Walking Class of Service code can be used on more than one extension. - Walking Class of Service mode is kept until the user goes on-hook. - ARS and TRS (Call Barring) dialling privileges follow the Walking Class of Service. - Before entering a new Walking COS code, you must first clear the existing code. - When Walking COS is used, Wxxxx (where xxxx is the user's extension number) appears in Call Logging.
+- The same Walking Class of Service code can be used on more than one extension. - Walking Class of Service mode is kept until the user goes on-hook. - ARS and TRS dialing privileges follow the Walking Class of Service. - Before entering a new Walking COS code, you must first clear the existing code.

+• When Walking COS is used, Wxxxx (where xxxx is the user's extension number) appears in SMDR.